LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ### Create Data Model

-Basically, EDP provides Swagger JSON scheme on the [APIDocs](https://apidocs.edp.thomsonreuters.com/Apps/ApiDocs) website.
+Basically, RDP provides Swagger JSON scheme on the [APIDocs](https://apidocs.refinitiv.com/Apps/ApiDocs) website.
 The developer can download the JSON scheme and use it as a reference to create a request and response message.
 The JSON scheme also describes the data model used by the services.
 Below screenshot is the Symbology service Swagger page.

 ![Symbology Convert JSON Scheme](/images/swaggerjsonscheme.png)

 There are two steps the example used to request data from the Symbology Conversion service.

-1. Get Access Token from EDS Authentication Service as described in the following [Page](https://developers.thomsonreuters.com/elektron-data-platform/elektron-data-platform-apis/learning?content=38562&type=learning_material_item).
+1. Get Access Token from EDS Authentication Service as described in the following [Page](https://developers.refinitiv.com/elektron-data-platform/elektron-data-platform-apis/learning?content=38562&type=learning_material_item).
 2. Create JSON request body for Symbology convert method and then pass it to HttpClient class with the Access Token.
 And then send HTTP GET or Post to Symbology Conversion endpoint.

 This example uses the JSON scheme from EDS Authentication service and Symbology Conversion service to generate data model in .NET Core application.
 The example use [NSwagStudio tool](https://github.com/RSuter/NSwag/wiki/NSwagStudio) to generate CSharp Client and data models from the JSON Scheme files.